Age of Aces

 Go Nuts at PulpFest’s New Gaming Track

-New at this year’s PulpFest will
+New at this year’s PulpFest will be a gaming

-of modern games resonate from the pulps and the stories published
+games resonate from the pulps and the stories published

 in those magazines.
 There are games based on Conan, the

-Cthulhu Mythos, space operas, westerns, mysteries, pulp heroes,
+Cthulhu Mythos, space operas, westerns, mysteries, pulp

-PulpFest 2015 will have demonstrations of
+PulpFest 2015 will have demonstrations of role-playing

-murder mysteries.
+mysteries.
 As part of our celebration of the 125th anniversary

 of the birth of H. P. Lovecraft, there will be role-playing

 adventures based on the Cthulhu Mythos.
 Additionally, we’ll

 have a number of board and card games that can be played in less

 than a hour.
 So if you need a break from the dealers’ room, you

-The PulpFest 2015 gaming track will begin
+The PulpFest 2015 gaming track will begin at 10

-PM or thereabouts.
+or thereabouts.
 On Sunday, games will begin at 10 AM

 and continue until the end of the convention.
 All games will

-be set up in the Clark Room, located on the second floor of the
+be set up in the Clark Room, located on the second floor

-PulpFest will be the place to be.
+you enjoy games, PulpFest will be the place to be.